 This 2-3 month period is where most deals collapse for a variety of reasons.
 Sellers get fatigued by the ongoing, unceasing back and forth with buyers on a variety of topics; buyers lose momentum because of a lack of information being fed back to them or inaccuracies and inconsistencies in the documentation.

 It is a serious time in any transaction and unprepared sellers often have a very tough time going through due diligence.
-This how our friends with Axial describe it:
+This how our friends at Axial describe it:

 At its core, due diligence is about uncovering and evaluating risk.
 During the process, acquirers try to confirm the accuracy of the information the company has provided, as well as unearth any potential risks not detailed — whether intentionally or unintentionally.
 In addition to reviewing the paperwork the company provides, most acquirers will also do some form of on-site due diligence in order to speak with company employees and get a better sense of how the organization functions on a day-to-day basis.